We all know that more links = higher rankings.

 Then, put on your calendar the first step of the first tactic you’ve chosen to be done this week.

-Spread the following steps in the next few weeks, and repeat the process with the other 2 strategies of your choosing.
+Then just repeat the process with the other 2 link building strategies of your choosing.

 Before long, your website will have gotten dozens of high-quality links that will drive lots of traffic to your site.